brj0/mepylome/README.md

 ### Methylation analysis: Command-line interface

+To perform the analysis, you must define an analysis directory that contains the IDAT files you want to analyze.
+Additionally, you need an annotation file (preferably in CSV format rather than XLSX) with a header where the first column is the Sentrix ID.
+It is best to place this annotation file within the analysis directory.
+Furthermore, you should have a directory with CNV-neutral reference cases for CNV analysis.

 #### Basic usage:

 To start the interface, run the following command (you'll need to manually copy directories into the interface):